 Canara HSBC Oriental Bank of Commerce Life Insurance Company, hereby referred to as the "Company", is committed to give back to the community it operates in, including caring for the environment.
-The Company aims to minimise the impact of its business on the environment, have a positive effect on society and seek to further these objectives through trusts, societies and companies who embrace these objectives.
-The Company aims to use natural resources responsibly, work with community projects and encourage and educate its employees in these goals.
+The Company aims to minimise the impact of its business on the environment and have a positive effect on society by implementing projects as per its focus areas, in line with activities defined by the Act/Law.
+The Company also seeks to further these objectives through trusts, societies and companies who embrace these objectives.
+It aims to use natural resources responsibly, work with community projects and encourage and educate its employees in these goals.
 The Company will also continue to assess the environmental and ethical impact of the business and work towards formalising guidelines to reduce any undesirable effects.